 Both the PJM/MISO and MISO/PJM interface pricing points represent the value of power at the relevant border, as determined in each market.
 In both cases, the interface price is the price at which transactions are settled.
 For example, a transaction into PJM from MISO would receive the PJM/MISO Interface price upon entering PJM, while a transaction into MISO from PJM would receive the MISO/PJM Interface price.
 PJM and MISO use network models to determine these prices and to attempt to ensure that the prices are consistent with the underlying electrical flows.
-PJM uses the LMP at nine buses within MISO to calculate the PJM/MISO Interface price, while MISO uses prices at all of the PJM generator buses to calculate the MISO/PJM Interface price.
+PJM used the LMP at nine buses within MISO to calculate the PJM/MISO Interface price, prior to the change on June 1, 2014, while MISO uses prices at all of the PJM generator buses to calculate the MISO/PJM Interface price.
+When a M2M constraint binds, PJM's LMP calculations at the nine selected buses that make up PJM's MISO interface pricing point are based on the PJM model's distribution factors of the selected buses to the binding M2M constraint and PJM's shadow price of the binding M2M constraint.
+PJM's MISO interface pricing point is a weighted average price of the selected bus LMPs.